davidpots/playsongnotes/backlog.md

     My Fav.
 Picture of You      XXXX
     My Old Kentucky Home        XXX
     Remember Me •               XXX
+    Running Down a Dream        XXX
     Say It Ain't So             XXXX
     Total Eclipse of the Heart  XXXXX
     Under the Bridge •          XXX
     Walk Right In •             XXX
     We Are the Champions •      XXX
+    When the Man Comes Around   XXX
     Whitehouse Road             XXXX

 <br />